 DWI is serious business in Texas.
 The criminal justice process gives conviction on a charge of driving while intoxicated personally and professionally devastating consequences.
 It can cost you a suspended driver’s license, thousands of dollars in fines and fees, and it could cost you your job and affect your future prospects.

-At the Law Offices of Willie D. Powells III and Associates, PLLC in Houston, we provide aggressive defense for individuals arrested and charged with DWI.
+At the Law Offices of Willie D. Powells III and Associates, PLLC, we provide an aggressive defense for individuals arrested and charged with DWI in Houston.
 You are not just another number to us.
 We are always available by phone, email, or text and work hard to obtain the best possible outcome in your case.

 How Is DWI Defined in Texas?